Eugenics in California

-Eugenics in California is a notable part of eugenics in America.
+Eugenics in California is a notable part of eugenics in the United States.
 As an early leading force in the field of eugenics, California became the third state in the United States to enact a sterilization law.
 By 1921, California had accounted for 80% of sterilizations nationwide.
 This continued until the Civil Rights Movement, when widespread critiques against society's "total institutions" dismantled popular acceptance for the state's forced sterilizations.
 There were an estimated 20,000 forced sterilizations in California between 1909 and 1979; however, that number may be an underestimation.
 In 2021, California enacted a reparations program to compensate the hundreds of still living victims from its eugenics program.

 General forms of eugenics

 In California, "[eugenics] was always linked to the use of land: to agriculture and plant hybridization".
-Many of the powerful social workers, doctors, psychiatrists, and biologists, sought to hurt many of California's Mexican, Indian, and Asian populations through the exclusionary laws that those scientists proposed.
+Many of the powerful social workers, doctors, psychiatrists, and biologists, sought to hurt many of California's Mexican, Native American, and Asian populations through the exclusionary laws that those scientists proposed.
 In addition to the conquest to hurt the "undesirables" in the state, the California Eugenics plan also was a way to save the state money so they could eliminate the money the state spends on welfare and other programs that help the less fortunate.
 Eugenics takes three forms in California: